vinith008/Heart-Disease-Prediction-System/README.md

 ## How to Use

 1. Enter patient information in the sidebar
-2. Click **Calculate Risk Level**
+2. Click **"Calculate Risk Level"**
-3. View:

-   * Risk category
-   * Prediction probability
-   * Confidence chart
-   * Summary of entered data
+3. View the predicted heart disease risk and probability

 ---

+## Model Information

+The model is trained using a Heart Disease dataset and uses:

+* Feature scaling for improved performance
+* Feature selection to remove noise
+* Random Forest ensemble learning for higher accuracy

+---

-## Disclaimer
+## Important Disclaimer

-This application is created for **educational and demonstration purposes only**.
+This application is for **educational and demonstration purposes only**.

-It is **not** a medical diagnostic tool.
+It is **not** a medical device and must **not** be used for real medical diagnosis or treatment decisions.

 Always consult a qualified healthcare professional for medical advice.

 ---

 ## Future Improvements

-* Add explainable AI (SHAP/LIME)
+* Add Explainable AI (SHAP values)
-* Export patient risk report as PDF
+* Downloadable medical report
+* Model comparison dashboard
-* Deploy on Streamlit Cloud
+* Cloud deployment
-* Add user authentication
+* User authentication
-* Support multiple ML model comparisons

 ---